Athavanad Gram Panchayat: Culture

 Athavanad village is predominantly a Muslim area.
 Hindus exist in comparatively smaller numbers.
 People gather in mosques for prayers and remain after prayers to discuss social and cultural issues.

 Business and family issues are also sorted out during evening meetings.
 The Hindu minority of this area keeps their rich traditions by celebrating various festivals in their temples.
 In Athavanad, Hindu rituals are done with a regular devotion, as in other parts of Kerala.

 Transport

-Athavanad village connects to other parts of India through the town of Kottakkal.
-National highway No.66 passes through Tanur and the northern stretch connects to Goa and Mumbai.
+Athavanad village connects to other parts of India through the town of valanchery.
+National highway No.66 passes through valanchery and the northern stretch connects to Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.

 State Highway No.28 starts from Nilambur and connects to Ooty, Mysore and Bangalore through Highways.12,29 and 181.
 National Highway No.966 connects to Palakkad and Coimbatore.
 The nearest airport is at Kozhikode.
 The nearest major railway station is at Tirur.

 Education

-The Village has several educational institutions, from the school level to higher education.
+The village has several educational institutions, from the school level to higher education.
 Institutions include: